 Just as in a t-test, or F-test, there is a particular formula for calculating the chi-square test statistic.
 This statistic is then compared to a chi-square distribution with known degrees of freedom in order to arrive at the p-value.

 We use the p-value to decide whether or not we can reject the null hypothesis.
-If the p-value is less than "alpha" which is typically set at .05, then we can reject the null hypothesis, and in this case, we say that our data indicates that the likelihood of passing the class is related to the student's gender.
+If the p-value is less than "alpha" which is typically set at .05, then we can say that our data provide strong evidence that the null hypothesis is false (i.e. reject the null hypothesis), thus providing some evidence that the alternative hypothesis is true (i.e. the likelihood of passing the class is different for males and females).
 See Statistical Data Analysis for more about statistical inference.

 When I perform the statistical analysis for your dissertation, I guarantee I will use the appropriate statistical tests for your study.
 The chi-square test is simply one of many statistical methods I can perform for you.
 As with all statistical methods that I use for your dissertation, I include readily available email and phone support to ensure that you get all the statistics help you need to understand, present and defend your results.